Picking up from yesterday –

 Though, in this instance, I think a lot does depend on context and the person and other stuff… And I think it is right and important to tell this story of abuse in full, but I think that story of an innocuous friend thing on its own was unnecessary to post, and I’m sorry I did it.

 I don’t want to judge people’s emotions (as different events affect people differently… It’s totally valid for him to be mad.)
 And I don’t want to get in this game of “well, you did this.
 So my thing isn’t as bad!”
 However, like, objectively, a somewhat small transgression where you (accidentally) hurt someone’s feelings, I just feel like isn’t as bad as sexual assault (et al).
 I mean, call me crazy, but I dunno….

 So, he got wildly angry with me.
 So angry.
 I got quite possibly the meanest email I’ve ever received (and that includes messages from internet trolls).
-I was yelled at (well, yelled at in writing) for being so incredibly selfish and malicious (and on an on with the mean adjectives).
+I was ripped apart for being so incredibly selfish and malicious (and on an on with the mean adjectives).
 I was told I didn’t respect his privacy, and he couldn’t believe I’d violate his privacy for personal gain.

 Anyway, on and on.
 Sooooooo, so mean – not about how I made him feel in this instance.
 Not that I did a specific bad thing that upset him.
 No. I was a “selfish person.”
 The statements became big and sweeping about who I am – literally less than a week after getting a huge monologue about what a wonderful perfect incredible person I was… So, it was jarring to say the least.
 And quite confusing.

 And then he said he needed space.